SurajSanyal/Sanyal_TravelApp/README.md

 ## Instructions

 Run `npm install` to install dependencies (cors, body-parser and express).
-Then run the command `node server.js` in the terminal to instantiate the server.
+Then run the command `npm run start` in the terminal to instantiate the server.
 The command line should output "App listening on localhost:8081".

-Navigate to "localhost:8081" in your browser while the server is running to see the web app.
+You can then open the dev build by running `npm run dev`, or the prod build by running `npm run build`, then navigating to localhost:8081.